mypebble/openid-provider/README.txt

 Check for new releases and report bugs at: http://bitbucket.org/romke/django_openid_provider/

+This is a fork of the main repo maintained by Pebble that addresses minor compatibilities between the original library and custom user models.

 Copyright (C) 2010 Roman Barczyński
+Copyright (C) 2014 SF Software limited t/a Pebble

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.